TheCommsChannel/mesh-rangetest-map/README.md

 ### Usage

 1. Run Range Tests and place the csv files in the same directory.
-Change the name of the csv files to something that makes sense
+Change the name of the csv files to something that makes sense.

 2. Run the script with the following command: